Tutorials

 You may continue with your generated rules, or you may copy/paste the below version into your Rules area in order to keep your system synchronized with this tutorial (as these steps use LLM-based transformations, the exact outputs will vary with each run.)

-* Anti-Discrimination: Do not discriminate based on race, color, religion, national origin, sex, disability, familial status, or source of income (including Section 8 vouchers). * Voucher Acceptance: Do not refuse a qualified tenant solely because they use a Section 8 voucher. * Disability Accommodation: Provide reasonable accommodations for tenants with disabilities, including allowing service animals and necessary modifications. * Housing Quality: Ensure rental units meet HUD’s Housing Quality Standards and pass required inspections before leasing. * Rent Compliance: Charge rent within limits set by the local housing authority and do not require extra payments outside the HAP contract. * Habitability Maintenance: Keep units in habitable condition and carry out necessary repairs. * No Retaliation: Do not retaliate against tenants for exercising their rights under fair housing laws.
+* Anti-Discrimination: Do not discriminate based on race, color, religion, national origin, sex, disability, familial status, or source of income (including Section 8 vouchers). * Voucher Acceptance: Do not refuse a qualified tenant solely because they use a Section 8 voucher. * Disability Accommodation: Provide reasonable accommodations for tenants with disabilities, including allowing service animals and necessary modifications. * Housing Quality: Ensure rental units meet HUD’s Housing Quality Standards and pass required inspections before leasing. * Rent Compliance: Charge rent within limits set by the local housing authority and do not require extra payments outside the HAP contract. * Habitability Maintenance: Keep units in habitable condition and carry out necessary repairs. * No Retaliation: Do not retaliate against tenants for exercising their rights under fair housing laws. -

 Prove Compliance vs Prove Violations describes the "orientation" of the DSAIL code that we're about to generate from these rules.
 Consider whether a rule (in text) or an assertion (in DSAIL) proves adherence to the policy, or proves a violation of the policy.
-This is pertinent when uncertainty is introduced due to some questions (see later in this tutorial) are unanswered - a common case, in practice.
+This is pertinent when uncertainty is introduced due to some questions (see later in this tutorial) being unanswered - a common case, in practice.
 A satisified assertion means that some choice of unknown variables can make this assertion

-- Prove Violation - Orient each assert so that a violation produces an unsatisfied result.
+assert noDiscrimination {{ landlordRefusedSection8 }} # When landlordRefusedSection8 is false (compliance), assert becomes UNSAT - Prove Violation - Orient each assert so that a violation produces an unsatisfied result.

 assert noDiscrimination {{ Not(landlordRefusedSection8) }} # When landlordRefusedSection8 is true (a violation), assert becomes UNSAT